sfepy/sfepy/doc/installation.rst

 .. _running_sfepy_docker_images:

-Using SfePy Docker images
+Using SfePy Docker Images
 ---------------------------

-Beside classical installation we also provide experimental Docker images with ready-to-run Anaconda and *Sfepy* installation.
+Besides the classical installation we also provide experimental Docker images with ready-to-run Anaconda and *Sfepy* installation.

 Before you start using *SfePy* images, you need to first install and configure Docker on your computer.
 To do this follow official